Appellate judges revive Jewish couple’s lawsuit alleging adoption bias under Tennessee law

 Much of the criticism of the law focused on how it shielded adoption agencies that refuse to serve prospective LGBTQ parents.
 But the Rutan-Rams alleged they were discriminated against because they were Jewish, in violation of their state constitutional rights.

-In their lawsuit, the couple said the Holston United Methodist Home for Children in Greeneville barred them from taking state-mandated foster-parent training and denied them a home-study certification when they attempted to adopt a child from Florida in 2021.
+In their lawsuit, the married couple said the Holston United Methodist Home for Children in Greeneville barred them from taking Tennessee state-mandated foster-parent training and denied them a home-study certification when they attempted to adopt a child from Florida in 2021.

 The state Department of Children’s Services later provided the couple with the required training and home study, then approved them as foster parents in June 2021.
 The couple has been foster-parenting a teenage girl they hope to adopt.
 They also want to foster at least one more child, for whom they would likewise pursue adoption, the ruling states.